 Okay, so let’s talk read-alikes

 When it comes to choosing read-alikes, a good starting place is to figure out what you (or the person you’re helping) liked about the book or author in question.
 There are many different elements to a book, so finding the right one and looking for other books with similar elements is a great way to begin.
-When doing general read-alikes, there are usually a mixture–some books with matching genres, some books with matching pacing, some books with matching literary styles, or a combination of such, etc, etc. Today, I’ll be doing some general genre read-alikes!
+When doing general read-alikes, there are usually a mixture–some books with matching genres, some books with matching pacing, some books with matching literary styles, or a combination of such, etc, etc. Today let’s look at books like Lord of the Rings because they’re in the same genre!